phetdam/touketsu/README.rst

    git clone https://github.com/phetdam/touketsu
    make install

+This will perform a user install by default.

-Then check that the package is properly working by trying an example in the interpreter, for example
+After installing, check that the package is properly working using the interpreter, for example

 >>> from touketsu import immutable